Viathorr/ukrainian-toxic-text-detector/README.md

 ### 3. XLM-RoBERTa — Fine-Tuned on Translated Data ⭐ Best
 The `xlm-roberta-base` model fine-tuned on the Jigsaw dataset **translated into Ukrainian**.
 This approach achieved the best results.

+### 4. TF-IDF + Logistic Regression
+A classical multi-label baseline using word- and character-level TF-IDF features with one Logistic Regression classifier per toxicity category.

 ***

 ## 📊 Results